Selleo/archive-rumble/content/docs/guides/rules/_index.md

 ## Technology

 You are allowed to use any technology you want.
 You can experiment with any programming language / framework etc. you wish.
+Multiple solutions can be provided by a single person/team.

 It is strongly recommended that you only use software that you have the legal right to use.
 In case you do not have the rights to use something, responsibility lies on **your** side.